piesauce/piesauce.com/aboutme.md

 Hello!
 I am Suhas Pai, oft referred to on the internets by my online moniker ‘piesauce’.

 I am passionate about harnessing natural language processing technologies to help people understand each other better, as well as researching new techniques to facilitate it.
-My key NLP research interests lie in representation learning, language modeling, and natural language understanding.
+My key research interests lie in privacy-preserving NLP, controlled text generation, and natural language understanding.
 More information about my work in NLP can be found on my [Projects](https://www.piesauce.com/projects/) page.

 I am also fascinated by machine learning in general and am particularly interested in understanding and developing neural network architectures that embody effective inductive biases.
-I also possess a keen interest in the ethical aspects of developing and deploying AI systems, like privacy, interpretability, and prejudice.
+I also possess a keen interest in the ethical aspects of developing and deploying AI systems, like privacy, interpretability, and bias.

 ### Personal History